LCA-EET/Lichdom/README.md

 This ornate cloak is a phylactery that contains the soul of <UNIT>.
 Equipping it or allows <UNIT> to automatically revive if <PRO_HESHE> is killed, <PRO_HESHE> is out of combat, and enough time has passed since <PRO_HISHER> death.
 (By default, this auto-revival is near instant once the subject is out of combat.)

 Mod Source: Lichdom

+NOTE: As of version 1.4, the Shroud of the Lich is no longer used as a phylactery.
+Instead, gems held in inventory are used.

 # Q & A (FAQ)
 ![What's going on here?
 I too want to know!](https://github.com/LCA-EET/lichdom/blob/main/Documentation%20Images/Vile-Death-Spell-Lich-33.png)